S2nexhello/crudproject/README.md

 The "MySQL Database CRUD Operations" project is a web application built using Python, the Streamlit framework, and a MySQL database.
 The project is designed to demonstrate how to perform CRUD (Create, Read, Update, Delete) operations on a MySQL database through a userfriendly and interactive web interface created with Streamlit.

 Project Objectives:
 1. Create Records (Create): Users can add new data records to the MySQL database using a userfriendly form.
-This includes providing input for various fields, such as name, age, email, etc.
+This includes providing input for various fields, such as id, firstname,lastname,rollid.

 2. Read Records (Read): Users can view and search for existing records stored in the MySQL database.
 The application allows for filtering and sorting data based on user preferences.